 Research areas include diabetic nephropathy, immune-mediated kidney disease, kidney fibrosis, hypoxia and cellular signaling, metabolism and inflammation in acute and chronic kidney disease, and psychosocial aspects of kidney disease.
 Students selected for this program will participate in the Vanderbilt Center for Kidney Disease Student Research Training Program in Kidney Disease; click here for more information.

 Research areas include epithelial integrity, gastrointestinal development and function, gastrointestinal physiology, inflammatory bowel disease, Helicobacter pylori infection, and GI-related cancer.

-Students must participate for a minimum of two calendar months between June and August and participate in the research symposium at Vanderbilt on Wednesday, July 28th and Thursday, July 29th (2021 dates).
+Students must participate for a minimum of two calendar months (60 days) between late May and August and participate in the research symposium at Vanderbilt.

 Program staff will assist students in selecting an appropriate research project and preceptor.
 Prior research experience is not required.
 In addition to working on his/her own research project, each student attends a series of seminars addressing various clinical and research aspects of diabetes mellitus and its complications, kidney disease, and digestive disease.